cosmos/sdk-tutorials/voter/index.md

 }
 ```

 The endpoint paths are defined by the username you use when bootstrapping the application with Starport, together with your module name.
+So, to use our running example, `yoda` would find the above example at `http://localhost:1317/yoda/voter/voter/vote`.

 Looking into this data, you can see the combination of `creator` and `pollID` is what we are looking for.
 Each account should only be allowed to have 1 vote per pollID.